Alek Thomas Player Props: Diamondbacks vs. Pirates

-After going 1-for-3 with a double in his most recent game, Alek Thomas and the Arizona Diamondbacks take on the Pittsburgh Pirates (who will hand the ball to Rich Hill) at 9:40 PM ET on Friday.
+After going 1-for-3 with a double in his most recent game, Alek Thomas and the Arizona Diamondbacks face the Pittsburgh Pirates (who will start Mitch Keller) at 4:10 PM ET on Saturday.

-In his most recent game, he went 1-for-3 with a double against the Mets.
+In his previous game, he went 1-for-3 with a double against the Mets.

 Alek Thomas Game Info & Props vs. the Pirates